Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Appendix: miscellaneous considerations

 \subsection{More about constant polynomial functions}

-Let $R$ be a ring such that the only polynomials in $R[x]$ inducing constant polynomial functions on $R$ are the constant polynomials; for example, we can take $R$ infinite, reduced and indecomposable, by \Cref{constantfpoly}.
-If $R$ is reduced and $g\in R[x]$ takes finitely many values, then $g\in R$ (and, \emph{a posteriori}, $g$ takes only one value).
-Indeed, assuming the contrary, let $n\geq 2$ be minimal such that there exists a polynomial $g$ taking $n$ values.
+Let $R$ be a ring such that the only polynomials in $R[x]$ inducing constant polynomial functions on $R$ are the constant polynomials\footnote{For example, \Cref{constantfpoly} implies that this is the case when $R$ is infinite, reduced and indecomposable.}\!.
+We claim that if $R$ is also reduced and $g\in R[x]$ takes finitely many values, then $g\in R$ (and, \emph{a posteriori}, $g$ takes only one value).

+To prove this, assume the contrary, and let $n\geq 2$ be minimal such that there exists a polynomial $g$ taking exactly $n$ values.
 If $a$ and $b$ are two such (distinct) values, then the polynomial $f=(a+b-g)g$ takes the value $ab$ when $g$ takes the values $a$ or $b$, and therefore $f$ takes at most $n-1$ values.
-By minimality of $n$, we necessarily have that $f$ is constant as a polynomial function, so $f\in R$ by the initial hypothesis.
+On the one hand, by minimality of $n$ we necessarily have that $f$ is constant as a polynomial function, so $f\in R$ by the initial hypothesis.
 On the other hand, if $c$ is the leading coefficient of the nonconstant polynomial $g$, then $a+b-g$ also has positive degree and its leading coefficient equals $-c$.
 Since $R$ is reduced, we have $-c^{2}\neq 0$, and consequently $f=(a+b-g)g$ has positive degree, a contradiction.

-Now we show, through examples, that neither reducedness nor indecomposability can be removed from the hypotheses of \Cref{constantfpoly}. \begin{example}
+The following examples show that neither reducedness nor indecomposability can be removed from the hypotheses of \Cref{constantfpoly}.